oxford-arc/jade-docs/docs/source/jade/getting-account.rst

 Before applying for an account, you should first have an SSH key-pair, and be ready to provide your public key as part of the account registration process.
 See :ref:`connecting-generate-ssh-keys` or contact your local IT support staff if you need further assistance.

-Once you have your public SSH key ready, apply for your JADE@ARC account by going here:
+Once you have your public SSH key ready, apply for your JADE\@ARC account by going here:

 `www.arc.ox.ac.uk/jade-user-registration <https://www.arc.ox.ac.uk/jade-user-registration>`_